xFraud: Explainable Fraud Transaction Detection: Related Work

+\textbf{Explainability in GNN.} Recently, how to interpret and explain GNN predictions has gained spotlight.
+There are two levels to explain: input level (GraphConsis\cite{liu2020alleviating}, GNNExplainer \cite{ying2019gnnexplainer}, GraphLIME \cite{huang2020graphlime}, \cite{baldassarre2019explainability, li2020gnnexplainer-fin}), and model level (XGNN \cite{yuan2020xgnn}).
+GNNExplainer \cite{ying2019gnnexplainer}, a GNN model agnostic explanation framework, proposes explaining the GNN predictions by maximizing the mutual information gain of the true node labels and the predicted labels using informative features.
+GNNExplainer enables a visualization of important subgraph patterns, which assists users to understand the feature contribution and node label propagation.
 GNN explainability in the financial domain has been addressed by Li et al.~\cite{li2020gnnexplainer-fin}.
 They have extended GNNExplainer techniques by (1) adding a regularization term that ensures at least one edge connected to each node is selected in the subgraph, (2) adding edge weighted graph attention to calculate the edge weights in the subgraph.
-They applied the explanation techniques to identify informative graph topological patterns on financial transaction data, such as bitcoin over the counter (OTC), account matching in bank transaction data, when using GCN to perform node classification.
+Using GCN in a node classification task, they applied an explainer to identify informative graph patterns on financial transaction data like bitcoin over the counter (OTC) and account matching in bank transactions.